2026 Latest Film and TV Conference Announcement

 What makes a piece of journalism ripe for adaptation?
 As headlines spark conversations across social and in everyday life, studios are attuned to how audiences respond—often using that response to guide their next project.
 But it’s publishers that are uniquely positioned to bring these stories to the screen, thanks to their unparalleled access to journalists and sources.
 Hear from Vox Media, Buzzfeed, and The Atlantic as they share insights on which stories to adapt, how to decide the best genre for journalism IP, and how to work with journalists to expand reporting across platforms.

-Speakers include: Karolina Waclawiak - Buzzfeed Studios, Dana Olkkonen - Vox Media, Linzee Troubh - The Atlantic, Peter Kafka - Business Insider
+Speakers include: Karolina Waclawiak - Buzzfeed Studios, Dana Olkkonen - Vox Media, Linzee Troubh - The Atlantic.

 The New Producers Building the Post-DEI Hollywood Playbook